ship-of-the-desert/hw_week_01_day_04_arrays_and_loops/README.md

 # Reminder
-Remember to submit an issue to our class repository with your work by 10 am Eastern tomorrow morning!
+Remember to submit an issue to our class repository with your work by 10 am tomorrow morning!
 Need a reminder on how to submit?
 Check out the instructions on how to submit homework in our class Wiki (located on our class Github) if you need a reminder.